JoeGit42/HSWebCam/README.md

 - 2020-12-26 initial version
 - 2020-12-26 ADD: optimized caching  of image
 - 2021-01-08 FIX: don't show pictures older than 24 hours.
+- 2021-01-21 ADD: support of all Hessenschau WebCams